wp-plugins/healcode-mindbody-widget/readme.txt

 = Is there another way to install the Widgets to my WordPress website? =

 Yes, see our FAQ [here](https://healcode.zendesk.com/hc/en-us/articles/202985730-Putting-widgets-on-WordPress-ORG).

+= Does this plugin work with the Fusion Builder plugin? =

+Yes.
+You can use it within a text box.

 = HealCode MINDOBDY Widget is not working properly. =